Pruning dead devices

 I think we never implemented it because we didn't want people to delete

 devices when there were still files on it... (even if they're destroyed

-is concerned... in the file_on table, and they need to be migrated away,
+concerned... in the file_on table, and they need to be migrated away, so

-so the device stub has to exist for the internals... and another device
+the device stub has to exist for the internals... and another device with

-but then how do you know they're empty, as a sysadmin? mogadm would
+then how do you know they're empty, as a sysadmin? mogadm would have to

 So why don't we just hide 'dead' devices in mogadm check?